nadirzeynall/reservoir_simulator/README.md

-# Fully implicit Python reservoir Simulator
+# Fully-implicit Python Reservoir Simulator

 This code represents a straightforward Python implementation of a fully implicit reservoir simulation, encompassing one-dimensional, two-phase (oil and water), and three-phase (oil, gas, and water) scenarios.